balanced/balanced-api/errors.md

 **404** Not Found - Requested URI doesn't exist.

-**405** Method Not Allowed - The HTTP method used is not allowed for the Requested URI.
+**405** Method Not Allowed - The HTTP method used is not allowed for the requested URI.

 **500, 502, 503, 504** Internal Server Error - Something went wrong on Balanced's side.